Vishnugnath/Retail-Transaction-Database-Analysis/README.md

 3. **Run the Queries:** Use the provided SQL queries to perform the analysis and obtain the results.

 ## SQL Queries
-The SQL queries used for each objective are provided in the `assignment.sql` file.
+The SQL queries used for each objective are provided in the `code.sql` file.
 You can run these queries in MySQL Workbench to replicate the analysis.